nunombispo/DokkuAPI/README.md

 More features are planned to be added soon.
 The current features allows to deploy an application, set a datastore (database), set domain and enable HTTPS certificates.

 # Security
 No security is currently implemented in the API.
-After deployment it is available on the deployment URL or IP:PORT address with ACL.
+After deployment it is available on the deployment URL or IP:PORT address without any security.
+Be aware of this if you expose it externally.
+An API token feature is planned to be added soon.

 # Pre-requisites